fru-io/handbook/docs/project-management/issue-flow.md

 ## Board Organization and Workflow

-Our sprint board and labeling workflow is intended to be simple, flexible, and tightly coupled to where the actual work is being done: Github.
+Our sprint board and labeling workflow are intended to be simple, flexible, and tightly coupled to where the actual work is being done: Github.
 The PM/SM role performs regular, daily management of issues and sprint boards so that our engineers can be focused on development, implementation, and code reviews.

 Zenhub "Releases" are a container in Zenhub for grouping related issues belonging to a body of work that spans multiple sprints.
-It is an abstract grouping for reporting against, and not specifically tied to code releases. `Releases` might be thought of as `projects`: we use them to track OKRs.
+It is an abstract grouping for reporting purposes and not specifically tied to code releases. `Releases` might be thought of as `projects`: we use them to track OKRs.

 Releases contain epics, issues, and PRs.
 An epic is a large feature, and contains a collection of user stories that can be broken down into specific tasks.
 Epics group and track progress against multiple, related, child issues in Github.
-Once all of its child issues are completed and closed, then the epic can be closed.
+Once all of its child issues are completed and closed, then an epic can be closed.

 Issues are smaller features, tasks, or bugs.
 They typically contain 1-2 user stories.
 They are closed when a related and linked Pull Request is merged to master.

 ## Labels and Board Pipelines

-Labels reflect the status of particular issue and make that status highly visible on boards, we keep them general, consistent across all DDEV-Live repos, and generally assign an issue 1 label at a time.
+Labels reflect the status of particular issue and make that status highly visible on boards.
+We try to keep them general and consistent across all DDEV-Live repos, preferably assigning 1 label at a time.
 (There are occasional exceptions).
 The Board pipelines reflect where an issue is in the feature development lifecycle.
 We ID each sprint with the convention `YYYY-Quarter-sprintnumber`.
 All issues in the current sprint are assigned that sprint ID using the milestone field in Github.
-This allows for quick filtering of boards to the current sprint, reporting, and grooming.
+This allows for quick filtering of boards to the current and future sprints.

  The labeling workflow and the board workflow work in parallel and align with the [Definitions of Ready and Done](dor-dod-raci.md).